 IMPORTANT: There are separate forms for state and local taxes, but they vary by state.
 You must request these state and local forms from your employer or use the link provided.
 They are not available at the embassy.
 The IRS website has more information on filing for taxes in your host state.

 NOTE: The 2018 Tax Cuts and Jobs Act (TCJA) includes changes to the federal income tax law that may affect some exchange visitors.
-TThe new federal income tax law, which will be implemented in 2019, eliminates the personal exemption of $4,050 when filing Form 1040-NR for nonresident aliens.
+TThe new federal income tax law, which has been implemented in 2019, eliminates the personal exemption of $4,050 when filing Form 1040-NR for nonresident aliens.
 This may affect exchange visitors’ refund of wages withheld for federal income tax and may consequently increase the cost of Exchange Visitor Program participation.

 Tax Treaties: Some countries have agreements with the U.S. government that affect the tax rate that their nationals must pay.
 If your country has a tax treaty with the U.S., you should indicate this when you file your taxes to get the adjusted tax rate.